Zetsu4/Zetsu4.github.io/MajorProjectHomepage/majorProjectProposal/proposal.md

 # AMAZING COOL SUPERB Proposal

-I will make the most AMAZING, COOL, SUPERB, game that has ever existed in existences.
+I would like to make a game that is a top-down, RPG.
+It will play similarly to an MMO, but single player so MSO (Massively Single-player Offline).

 ## Need to Have List
   - movement